Ukrainian forces bombard river crossing; Kherson a fortress - KESQ

 “Each strike won’t scare anyone.
 It will make us stronger,” said Dniprovskyi District acting administrative chief Volodymyr Hrianysty.

 In an apparent effort to keep hostilities from spinning out of control, U.S. Secretary of Defense Lloyd J. Austin reached out to Russian Defense Minister Sergei Shoigu on Friday for their first phone call since May 13.
-Defense officials have said that for some time, the Russians had not responded to U.S. efforts to set up calls.
+Defense officials have said the Russians had not responded to U.S. efforts to set up calls.

 Russia’s deployment of aircraft and troops to air bases in Belarus raised the specter of another front on Ukraine’s northern border, although Belarusian President Alexander Lukashenko said Friday: “We’re not going anywhere today … If you do not want to fight with us, then we will not, there will be no war.”

-The Ukrainian army’s general staff has reported a heightened chance that Belarus could attack to cut supply routes of Western weapons and equipment.
-The build-up could also aim to divert Ukraine’s resources and weaken its counteroffensive in the south.
+The Ukrainian army’s general staff has warned that Belarus could attack to cut supply routes of Western weapons and equipment.
+Belarus’ intervention could also divert Ukraine’s resources and weaken its southern counteroffensive.

 While prospects for peace appear slim, the Kremlin insisted Friday that Putin has been open to negotiations “from the very beginning” and “nothing has changed.”
 Spokesman Dmitry Peskov told reporters that Putin “tried to initiate talks with both NATO and the United States even before the special military operation” — the Russian term for its war in Ukraine.